ErikVerheul/OneBacklog/scripts/README.txt

-To install a new version of OneBacklog on your Linux server follow these steps:
+To install a new version of OneBacklog on your Linux web server follow these steps:
+Build the app with NPM run build to create the files in dist.
-First adjust in your development environment the following parameters in the scripts to your installation:
+Also adjust in your development environment the following parameters in the .env file in the app install root directory:
+DOMAIN_NAME=< the domain name of your web server >
-TARGET_DIR=< the target (home) directory on the remote host >
+TARGET_DIR=< the target (home) directory on the remote host > // TARGET_DIR=you@<your domain name>:/home/you if you have SSH access to the web server
-WEB_DIR=< the directory on the remote host containing the public html files >
-PM2_DIR=< the home directory of the account on the remote host running PM2 >
+WEB_DIR=< the directory on the remote host containing the public html files > // WEB_DIR=/var/www/html for Apache web server PM2_DIR=< the home directory of the account on the remote host running PM2 > // PM2_DIR=/home/pm2 when PM2 is installed and used as program management tool

 cd to the root directory of the app on your development machine.
 Then open a bash shell (eg. GIT bash) and type: